darrenaddy/1/content/Machine/lateral_transfer_station/index.md

 date: 2022-08-08T13:53:40-05:00
 kind: "machine"
 category: ["Wood", "Steel"] # Wood, Steel, Stairs, Specialty"
-category_weight: 01
+description: "Wall panel equipment for today's builder, off-site manufacturing, modular construction, wall panelization center, including wall panel components and subcomponents machines."
+keywords: ["material-handling", "lateral", "wall panel", "conveyor", "equipment", "for-modular-builders"]
+weight: 111
 categoryImage: categoryImage.jpg
-tags: [ "panelization", "material-handling", "conveyor", "for-modular-builders"] #["framing", "table", "mobile", "stick-builder" "shed-builder"]
+tags: ["material-handling", "lateral", "wall panel", "conveyor", "for-modular-builders"] #["framing", "table", "mobile", "stick-builder" "shed-builder"]
 featuredImage: "" #images in same (page bundle) folder for responsive processing
 genericAlt: "Triad Lateral Transfer Station Product Image"
 galleryEnable: false
 gallery: [ image1.png, image2.png, image3.png ]
-video: "4LlkAuRqX7s"
+video: ""
 singleTag: ""
-thisCategoryHeading: "For Wood OR Steel Builders"
+thisCategoryHeading: "For Steel Stud OR Wood Builders"
 categoryHeadingURL: "for-wood-builders"
-summary: "Whether you are looking for a simple component machine, or an entire modular line, Triad surely has just what you need."
+summary: "Eliminate bottlenecks in your wall panel lines, or support multiple lines, with the Lateral Transfer Table.
+Simple 2 button controls!"
 testimonialItem: false
 testimonialQuote: "Testimonial (in page Front Matter) Goes Here"
 testimonialAuthor: "Name of who said it (found in Front Matter) Goes Here"
-authorTitle: "Author's Title Goes in page Frontmatter"
+authorTitle: "Author's Title Goes in page Front Matter"
 draft: false
 ---

-### Description
+###### Description

-Triad’s Open Stringer Saw (OSS) was designed to increase productivity and cut a perfect stringer every time.
-The OSS is powered by two soft start motors and uses two 30”x 80 tooth carbide tipped blades.
-The OSS is PC controlled and has automatic indexing and cutting.
-An in-feed and out-feed roller conveyor comes as standard equipment with the unit.
+The Transfer Table will accommodate two parallel lines.
+It can convey wall panels straight across from either line or receive a panel from one line and unload it on the other.
+The infeed and out feed devices can be powered or manual.
+Powered infeed and out feed devices will be interlocked with the Transfer Table to prevent accidental unloading or overrunning.

+A single start command will inhibit the unloading of a panel; the second start command will transfer the panel between lines and a third start command will set it to return automatically when completed.
+As easy as 1-2-3!
+With only a two button controller and built-in communication with our Triad Intelligent Power Conveyors, eliminating bottlenecks in your wall panel lines (and/or support for multiple lines running simultaneously) just became a reality.

+{{< youtube id="yCn8V5zaNnE" autoplay="true" color="white" yt_start="2" rel="0">}}

-###### Specifications*
+###### Features and Specifications*

+- Cerebralogic Control System for simplified controls
+- Variable speed motor control
+- Two 1 HP chain conveyor motors
+- Chain speed up to 78 fpm
+- Conveyors come in 16', 20' or 24' length
+- Monorail guidance system comes in 16' increments
+- Stack-Light and position lamps for visual machine status
+- Audible horn sounds when transferring with a 3-second warning

+___

-- Electrical Standard: 240 Vac, 3 PH, 60 AMPs
+- Electrical Standard: 120 Vac, 1 PH, 30 AMPs

-- Air Requirements: 100 PSI, 2 CFM
+- Air Requirements: N/A

-- Size: 36' L x 15'10" W

-- Weight: 2700 lbs.

-- `Specifications subject to change without notice.`
+`*Features and specifications subject to change without notice.`

-###### Capabilities

-- Cut up to four separate 2" x 10" or 2" x 12" stringers at one time.

-- Accommodates stringer angles from 25 degrees to 45 degrees.

-{{< youtube id="XXXXXXXXX" autoplay="true" color="white" yt_start="2" >}}

-###### Options

-- Under-Carriage Waste Conveyor (transports the waste from cuts from under the machine for more convenient clean-up.)

 ###### Have a Question?

 Ask it NOW via our [Quick Question Form](#qq)
-Or, if you prefer, feel free to call the factory at **1-800-568-7423** Business Hours: 8 AM to 5 PM Central, weekdays.
+Or, if you prefer, feel free to call the factory at **1-800-568-7423 ext.
+133** (Business Hours: 8 AM to 5 PM Central, weekdays).
+Email direct: sales@merrickmachine.com** Business Hours: 8 AM to 5 PM Central, weekdays.